Faculty Mentors - 2020 Applications

 - The relationship between perceived discrimination and access to mental health services in deaf individuals

-Lawrence Pick, Ph.D., ABPP, Professor - Dr. Pick's research and clinical interests include the neuropsychological mechanisms underlying cognitive disorders among Deaf, Hard-of-Hearing, and Deafblind individuals across the lifespan; assault/abuse, trauma and related disclosure experiences; anxiety disorders; and diversity and multiculturalism.
+Lawrence Pick, Ph.D., ABPP, Professor - Dr. Pick's research and clinical interests include the neuropsychological mechanisms underlying cognitive disorders among Deaf, Hard of Hearing, and Deafblind individuals across the lifespan; diversity and multiculturalism; anxiety disorders; and assault/abuse, trauma and related disclosure experiences.
 Students on Dr. Pick's research team are working on a variety of projects including the following: